ClusterCockpit/cc-doc/content/en/docs/reference/cc-backend/authentication/_index.md

 - [2] Usage for JWT Cookie Session Authenticator:

-The token must be set within a cookie with a name matching the configured `cookieName`.
+The token must be set within a cookie with a name matching the configured `cookie-name`.

 The JWT should then contain the following parameters:

 - `sub`: The subject, in this case this is the username.
-Will be used for user matching if `validateUser` is set.
+Will be used for user matching if `validate-user` is set.
 - `exp`: Expiration in Unix epoch time.
 Can be small as the token is only used during login.
 - `name`: The full name of the person assigned to this account.
 Will be used to update user table.
 - `roles`: String array with roles of user.

-## Authorization control

-`cc-backend` uses roles to decide if a user is authorized to access certain information.
-The roles and their rights are described in more detail [here](/docs/concepts/roles/).